 "Once again," Pelosi wrote, "the Trump Administration is demonstrating just how far they are willing to go to undermine our core values and advance their hateful agenda by denying citizenship to children born abroad to same-sex American couples, as well as those who seek medical treatment overseas in order to conceive."

-But while it’s true that the Trump administration is responsible for enforcing it, any blame laid on the current administration for the policy’s existence is misplaced.
-As noted above, the ART rules were implemented in 2014, under President Barack Obama.
-(An archived copy of the policy from 2015 is available here.)
-News articles have noted that the policy was revised in 2018, two years after Trump was elected, but a State Department official told us that the update was “non-substantive” and that the relevant regulations have remained unchanged for several years.
+But while it's true that the Trump administration is responsible for enforcing it, any blame laid on the current administration for the policy's existence is misplaced.
+As noted above, the ART rules have been in place since at least the mid-2000s, and requirements pertaining to biological parentage have existed since the 1990s.
+The policy was liberalized somewhat during the Obama administration (in 2014) to confer birthright citizenship on children born to U.S. citizen mothers using in vitro fertilization with donor eggs (an archived copy of the policy as it appeared in 2015 is available here).
+News articles have noted that the policy was revised again in 2018, two years after Trump was elected, but a State Department official told us that that update was "non-substantive" and that the relevant regulations have remained unchanged for several years.

-Allison Blixt, one of the lesbian mothers mentioned above who were told that their children were technically born “out of wedlock” even though she and her wife are married, said in an interview with Public Radio International that their troubles with the State Department began during the Obama administration:
+In an interview with Public Radio International, Allison Blixt, one of the lesbian mothers mentioned above who were told that their children were technically born "out of wedlock" (even though she and her wife are married), said that their troubles with the State Department began during the Obama administration:

 "It was already affecting us before Trump," she said.
 "As much as we want to point to his administration, in fact it was happening already.
 And when we filed our lawsuit, we hoped that the government would see the error of its ways at least at that point ... and that they would change the policy.
 In conversations it seemed like they were going to try and change the policy.
 But I have a feeling it got up higher in the chain and they decided not to."

-It’s accurate to say, therefore, that the Trump administration is denying citizenship to some children born abroad to same-sex parents who are U.S. citizens, but inaccurate to say or imply that the policy originated with the Trump administration, or that they were the first to try to enforce it.
+In summary, it's accurate to say that the Trump administration is denying citizenship to some children born abroad to same-sex parents who are U.S. citizens, but inaccurate to say or imply that the policy originated with the Trump administration, or that they were the first to try to enforce it.